prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

 (**InSty**) analysis for a small protein (<200 residues) called tyrosine phosphatase LMW-PTP (**5KQM**) and visualize the results using Matplotlib_ library and VMD_ program.
-In the tutorial, we will use already preapared structure for simulation (with hydrogens added).
-The same structure will be later analyzed with the trajectory file to show how the analysis of interactions in the course of simulation can change.
+In the tutorial, we will use an already prepared structure for simulation (with hydrogens added).
+The same structure will be later analyzed with the trajectory file to show how the analysis of interactions in the course of the simulation can change.
+The file is available in tutorial files.

 The tutorial will also include an example of a PDB structure directly downloaded from Protein Data Bank (PDB) which requires adding the missing hydrogen atoms to the protein and ligand structure.
-The analysis will be performed for protein-ligand interactions.

 Analysis of interactions for a single PDB structure
 -------------------------------------------------------------------------------

 We start by parsing PDB file with LMW-PTP **5kqm_all_sci.pdb** which is avalable in the tutorial files.
-The PDB file contains protein structures with water and counter ions prepared using VMD_ program.
+The PDB file contains protein structure with water and counter ions prepared using VMD_ program.

 Before that import everything from the ProDy packages.